-- 1.1 Statutory requirements for the reporting and approval of the Council's annual financial statements are set out in the Accounts and Audit Regulations 2011.
-The regulations require the Council to submit draft accounts to its external auditors (currently Ernst and Young) by 30 June each year, with member scrutiny and approval of the accounts required once the audit has been concluded (by 30 September each year). - 1.2 Ernst and Young commenced the audit of the Council's draft Statement of Accounts in July 2015, with a view to its completion prior to the 30 September 2015 deadline for publication.
+- 1.1 Statutory requirements for the reporting and approval of the Council's annual financial statements are set out in the Accounts and Audit Regulations 2015.
+The regulations require the Council to submit draft accounts to its external auditors (currently Ernst and Young) by 30 June each year, with member scrutiny and approval of the accounts required once the audit has been concluded (by 30 September each year). - 1.2 Ernst and Young commenced the audit of the Council's draft Statement of Accounts in August 2017, with a view to its completion prior to the 30 September 2017 deadline for publication.
 The results of Ernst and Young's review of the accounts are provided in the Annual Results Report, which is included on this Committee's agenda.
-The attached accounts (Appendix A) have been amended (as appropriate) to take on board issues raised by the audit process up to the date of distribution. - 1.3 The auditors intend to issue an unqualified opinion on the financial statements and to issue a VFM conclusion that the Council has made the appropriate arrangements to secure economy, efficiency and effectiveness in our use of resources. - 1.4 The 2014/15 accounts have been prepared in accordance with International Financial Reporting Standards (IFRS) and the Chartered Institute of Public Finance and Accountancy's Code of Practice on Local Authority Accounting in the United Kingdom (the Code) which is updated annually to reflect statutory and regulatory changes to accounting policies. - 1.5 The key financial highlights for the 2014/15 financial year are summarised below.
+The attached accounts (Appendix A) have been amended (as appropriate) to take on board issues raised by the audit process up to the date of distribution. - 1.3 The auditors intend to issue an unqualified opinion on the financial statements and to issue a VFM conclusion that the Council has made the appropriate arrangements to secure economy, efficiency and effectiveness in our use of resources. - 1.4 The 2016/17 accounts have been prepared in accordance with International Financial Reporting Standards (IFRS) and the Chartered Institute of Public Finance and Accountancy's Code of Practice on Local Authority Accounting in the United Kingdom (the Code) which is updated annually to reflect statutory and regulatory changes to accounting policies. - 1.5 It is worth members noting that from April 2017 the Accounts and Audit regulations have changed requiring the Council to submit draft accounts to its external auditors by 31 May each year, with member scrutiny and approval of the accounts required once the audit has been concluded (by 31 July each year).
+This change will affect the 2017/18 statement of accounts.

-2. Financial Highlights - 2014/15
+2. Financial Highlights - 2016/17